GHCFW/WorkshopExercise23/README.md

 ## Exercise 3: Timer-Based Buzzer Alarm

 In this exercise, participants will implement a timer-based buzzer alarm.
-This section is currently commented out in the code, and participants are encouraged to complete it.
+This section is currently commented out in the code, and participants are encouraged to explore the periodic and one_shot timers.

 REFERENCE:
 https://docs.micropython.org/en/latest/library/machine.PWM.html?highlight=pwm